CoreMedia/ckeditor-plugins/packages/ckeditor5-coremedia-link/src/linktarget/README.md

 **title:** As can be seen in the example, you may also provide a text for the tooltip.
 The text is handed over to `Locale.t()` for translation, so that you may provide labels translated to your UI language.
+Translations must be provided by using the function `translation-service.add()`.
+For more informations regarding `translation-service.add()` consult the CKEditor 5 documentation.

 The title defaults to the name of the target option if unset.